solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 The process time depends on the item you're procecssing and of course on whether you use regular or mass processing, which takes 10x longer than regular processing.
 I listed the processing times of common items in the table above.
 A processing time of 6/60 reads: regular processing takes 6 seconds, mass processing takes 60 seonds.
 Most recipes take 6/60 or 9/90 seconds but there are some obscurities, like zinc, brass and bronze taking 80 seconds when mass processed.
 Don't ask me why :)
-I've personally tested the processing times in the table as we don't have access to the processing times via the game files.

 ## 9. What can I process?